Teachers

 our DVDs

-click above to see trailer
+click above to go to Vi's webpage

 READ THE LETTERS

-Ken Burns
+Ken Burns Leon Panetta Congressman Dingell

 IN TIMES OF WAR: RAY PARKER

-click above to see trailer
+click above to go to Ray's webpage

 RAY PARKER was working at the Los Angeles Examiner when suddenly all of the teletype machine bells started madly ringing.
 It was December 7th, 1941 and the Japanese had just attacked Pearl Harbor.
 The brutal assault marked the beginning of World War II for the United States, it also marked a new beginning for 18-year-old Ray .
 The day after the attack he joined the Air Force and became a navigator on a B-24 Liberator Bomber.
 He was part of the allied effort of relentless bombings that brought Germany and Italy to their knees.
 On his 10th mission his plane was shot down behind enemy lines.
 Ray survived the parachute fall only to be quickly captured by the Germans.
 Interned at a Prison camp, he was approached by the American commanding officer and asked to secretly edit the underground newspaper for the 9,000 captured soldiers there.
-Using information received via a hidden radio, his paper spread hope through reports of the D-Day invasion and the Allies march on Germany until he was caught by his captors only one month before the war ended.
+Using information received via a hidden radio, his paper spread hope through reports of the D-Day invasion and the Allies march on Germany until he was caught by his captors

 This Documentary Short takes Lt.
 Parker back to that time as he recounts his tales of battle and imprisonment.
 It is important to remember that Ray’s story is just one incredible account out of over 16 million American’s who helped combat these forces of evil.
-They fought and sacrificed for our liberty.

 h